gradle/gradle/design-docs/jdk9-support.md

 ### Test cases

 - Compilation fails when consuming source references a non-API class.
-- Consuming source is not recompiled when non-API class does not change.
 - Consuming source is recompiled when API class is changed.
 - Consuming source is not recompiled when non-API class changes.